khoidauminh/coffeevis_rs/README.md

 This project also serves as my playground, so you'll see a lot of weird implementations in the source files.

+## What's new in v0.5.0
+v0.5.0 introduces Winit as the default window backend for Coffeevis.
+Cvis can still be launched with minifb with the --win-legacy flag.
+It's also Wayland by default.

+The app now has a new set of visualizers called Milk.
+These visualizers look more artistic and colorfull than the default set of visualizers (called Classic).

+With performance improvements Cvis should now use less CPU usage, and even less when idle.

 ## Examples:

 ![console mode](./kvis_preview_2.webp)